Updated on 06.08.21

-- On Nov.
-19, the governor announced a statewide face mask order, requiring people over five years old to wear a mask in public spaces.
+- On November 19, the governor announced a statewide face mask order, requiring people over five years old to wear a mask in public spaces.
 This order was extended until March 2021.

-- Reopenings decided on a county-by-county basis, following social distancing measures.
-An order effective November 20 and lasts until January 15 allows restaurants to resume indoor and outdoor dining, so long as they continue to adhere to social distancing and sanitation guidelines.
+- Reopenings are decided on a county-by-county basis, following social distancing measures.
+An order effective November 20 and lasts until January 15 allows restaurants to resume indoor and outdoor dining at full capacity, so long as they continue to adhere to social distancing and sanitation guidelines.

 - On December 14, the Governor announced he had no plans of eliminating indoor dining in New Jersey.
-Previously, restaurants, bars, and other food establishments were ordered to stop offering indoor service between the hours of 10 p.m. and 5 a.m. (outdoor dining, takeout, and delivery are OK) and must limit capacity to 25 percent.
-Seating at bar areas is prohibited, and restaurants can place tables closer than 6 feet apart if a physical barrier is in place.
+Previously, restaurants, bars, and other food establishments were required to stop offering indoor service between the hours of 10 p.m. and 5 a.m. (outdoor dining, takeout, and delivery are permitted) and must limit capacity to 25 percent.
+Seating at bar areas is prohibited, and restaurants may place tables closer than 6 feet apart if a physical barrier is in place.

 - On July 8, the governor said he would sign an executive order that requires face coverings in outdoor public spaces when physical distancing is not possible.

 - On December 2 a “Red to Green” system took effect.
 This allows many New Mexico counties with lower test positivity to operate under fewer restrictions.
 The color-coded framework allows for individual counties to determine their operating capacity.
-In high-risk red counties, indoor dining is not permitted while outdoor is permitted at 25 percent capacity and food establishments that serve alcohol must close at 9 pm.
-In yellow counties, restaurants may operate at 25 percent indoors and 75 percent outdoors and, if they serve alcohol, must close at 10 pm.
-In green counties, restaurants may operate at 50 percent indoors and 75% capacity outdoors.
+In high-risk red counties, indoor dining is not permitted while outdoor is permitted at 25% capacity and food establishments that serve alcohol must close at 9 pm.
+In yellow counties, restaurants may operate at 25% indoors and 75% outdoors and, if they serve alcohol, must close at 10 pm.
+In green counties, restaurants may operate at 50% indoors and 75% capacity outdoors.
 The state also added a new “turquoise” level which will indicate the lowest level of restrictions on business activity on February 24.